Managing school finances

 School finance information, including how to prepare your school’s financial statements and general financial management information.

-The revised handbook provides information to encourage best practice in financial governance, financial management and reporting.
+The handbook provides information to encourage best practice in financial governance, financial management and reporting.

 Proprietors of state-integrated schools need to prepare annual attendance dues accounts.
 There is a template and example for you to follow, with notes to explain the entries in the example.